T-3B/FlexiBeat/README.md

 # FlexiBeat

-FlexiBeat is a local music player for Android, written in Kotlin and Jetpack Compose.
+FlexiBeat is a lightweight local music player for Android, written in Kotlin and Jetpack Compose.

 ## Features